 The first message only tells the child how her kick made you feel, a fact with which she can hardly argue.
 The second tells the child that she was "bad" and warns her not to do it again, both of which she can argue against and probably resist strongly.

 I-Messages are also infinitely more effective because they place responsibility within the child for modifying her behavior.
-"Ouch!
-That really hurt me" and "I don't like to be kicked" tell the child how you feel, yet leave her to be responsible for doing something about it.
+"Ouch! that really hurt me" and "I don't like to be kicked" tells the child how you feel, yet leave her to be responsible for doing something about it.

 Consequently, I-Messages help a child grow, help her learn to assume responsibility for her own behavior.
 An I-Message tells a child that you are leaving the responsibility with her, trusting her to handle the situation constructively, trusting her to respect your needs, giving her a chance to start behaving constructively.